konicyQWQ/babel-plugin-lite-regenerator/packages/core/readme.md

 ## intro

-This babel plugin is a ported version of TypeScript generator transform.
-It can transform async and generator function to state machine using the way of TypeScirpt.
+a babel plugin that can transform generator function and async function to state machine(ES5). more detail see [babel-plugin-generator](https://github.com/konicyQWQ/babel-plugin-generator).

-Babel uses `regenerator-transform` whose helper function is about **6.6kB**, but that of TypeScript just is about **1.1KB**.
-Therefore, this plugin can decrease the bundle size if the project need to polyfill.

 ## install